-If you are working on a piece of furniture or staining a wood floor, I hope you're wearing old clothes because the wood staining products can be difficult to remove from fabric.
-However, while it is nearly impossible to remove large stains - especially those that have really soaked through the fibers - there is hope for removing small drips of wood stain or an accidental smear on clothes, carpet and upholstery.
+Wood staining products can be difficult to remove from fabric.
+However, while it is nearly impossible to remove large stains, especially those that have really soaked through the fibers, there is hope for removing small drips of wood stain or an accidental smear on clothes, carpet, and upholstery.

 Check the stained area after washing.
 If the stain remains, do not dry at a high heat.
 Repeat the stain removal steps.
 If the stain has not disappeared after a second treatment, it is most likely permanent.

-How to Remove Wood Stain Spills from Dry Clean Only Clothes
+Removing Wood Stain Spills from Dry Clean-Only Clothes

 If the garment is labeled dry clean only, take it to your dry cleaner as soon as possible.
 Point out and identify the stain to help your professional cleaner choose the right treatment.

 If you want to use a home dry cleaning kit, be sure to treat the stain with mineral spirits or the provided stain remover before putting the garment in the dryer bag.
-You will have the best results if you take the item to a professional cleaner instead of using a home kit.
+Usually, you'll have the best outcome if you take the item to a professional cleaner instead of using a home kit.

 How to Remove Wood Stain Spills from Carpet

-Mix one teaspoon of liquid dish washing detergent and one-fourth cup household ammonia with two cups warm water.
+Mix 1 teaspoon of liquid dishwashing detergent and 1/4 cup household ammonia with two cups warm water.
 Dip a clean white cloth or sponge into the solution and blot the stained area.
 Work from the outside edge of the stain toward the center to prevent spreading.
 Keep blotting until no more color is transferred to the cleaning cloth.